Judslat/P3PFLASH/README.md

-# P3PFLASH v8
+# P3PFLASH v9
 ************************************************************************************************
 ************************************************************************************************
-THIS NEW VERSION  AUTO DETECTS YOUR COM PORT SO NO NEED FOR DEVICE MANAGER ALSO HAS A CLEANER INTERFACE
+THIS NEW VERSION  AUTO DETECTS YOUR COM PORT SO NO NEED FOR DEVICE MANAGER ALSO HAS A CLEANER INTERFACE WITH A NEW PICTURE FOR WIRING UP THE BOARD AND THE DRIVERS FOR THE USB TO TTL ADAPTER
 *************************************************************************************************

 This tool is designed to flash the Phantom 3 Pro camera board